-Many clients at Castlewood have eating disorders with trauma as an underlying cause of their eating disorder behaviors.
+Many clients at Castlewood Treatment Centers have an Eating Disorder with co-occurring trauma or PTSD.
 Trauma can be caused by any overwhelming experience in childhood, adolescence or adulthood that is too difficult to integrate or make meaning.
 There are a wide variety of traumas that are commonly associated with eating disorders.
 These can include:

 - Childhood bonding issues with caregivers